 - Gaonnuri – Great Korean restaurant with an amazing view over the New York Skyline.
 It is a must.
 Located at 1250 Broadway.
 Don’t forget to make a reservation at www.gaonnurinyc.com

-- The Modern – This Michelin stared restaurant may be too expensive in the evening but they do have a great lunch offer.
+- The Modern – This Michelin starred restaurant may be too expensive in the evening, but they do have a great lunch offer.
 Call (212) 333-1220 and book a table at the “Dining Room” for lunch.
 Once there you can eat an amazing three-course dinner plus dessert for 76 USD plus drinks and tips.
-Sure it is an expensive lunch but it is outstanding.
+Sure it is an expensive lunch, but it is outstanding.
 I do recommend that you dress up since most of the guests in the restaurant are usually very well dressed.
-The restaurant is located at 9 West 53rd Street and you have more info at www.themodernnyc.com
+The restaurant is located at 9 West 53rd Street, and you have more info at www.themodernnyc.com

-- Cafe Habana in Soho – Offers Cuban food with really good frozen Margaritas and make sure that you order a corncob with cheese as a starter.
+- Cafe Habana in Soho – Offers Cuban food with excellent frozen Margaritas and make sure that you order a corncob with cheese as a starter.
 It is amazing!
 The restaurant is located at 17 Prince Street (212) 625-2001, cafehabana.com

-- Miss Lily´s in Soho – Really tasty Jamaican food located at 132 West Houston Street at Sullivan Street misslilysnyc.com
+- Miss Lily´s in Soho – Delicious Jamaican food located at 132 West Houston Street at Sullivan Street misslilysnyc.com

 - Boqueria Soho – Tapas place in Soho with great food located at 33 Wyndham Street www.boquerianyc.com